Milo Ventimiglia On His Real Life Bond With His ‘This Is Us’ Daughter Kate

 Milo said he rehearsed several passes of the scene, telling his TV daughter to pretend she was mad, then sad, then happy, then heartbroken.

 “I got messages from Dan in the editing room and he’s like, ‘Where did this performance come from?'”
 Milo said.
-“And I was like, ‘She was afraid, and we made her not afraid.”
+“And I was like, ‘She was afraid, and we made her not afraid.'”

 Who's ready 2 vogue tonight?? @MiloVentimiglia @TheMandyMoore @MHancsicsak @Parker_Austin_B @LonnieChavis #thisisusbirthdays =#lotsofcake pic.twitter.com/fgjUAmoaHt